JeremyLebon/tutorial-turtlesim/docs/controlling-the-turtlesim/README.md

 If ENTER the rostopic will be publish **once** due to `-1`

 ::: warning
-Depending on the programming style of the used robot it can be dangerous control with one msg.
+Depending on the programming style of the used robot it can be a very dangerous control with one msg.
 It is better to work with a stream.
 :::